PHILADELPHIA, PENNSYLVANIA, USA

 On-off bus –

 You can purchase a few different types of tour bus services.
 However, we used the Philadelphia site seeing tours.
 I am sure that they all cover the same routes, but this one was great, and the commentary was excellent too (do not forget to show your appreciation with a tip).
-If you are going during winter, I would suggest sitting downstairs because it was freezing on the top.
+If you are going during winter, I would suggest sitting downstairs because it was freezing on the top and if you are only going to be in Philadelphia for 1 day, then this is a great way to see it all.

 If you are anything like me, then preparing yourself before you go is critical!
 Research, research, research!
 I usually either read a book or watch a film.
 If it is of particular interest, then I sit the kids down to watch it before we depart or load it up onto an iPad so they can watch it on our long drives to and from destinations.
 Here are some of my picks for Philadelphia –